Convexity properties of the condition number II: Appendix

 \begin{proof} Let $\CX$ be a manifold and let $\CR$ denote an equivalence relation defined on $\CX$.
-A classical necessary and sufficient condition to define on the quotient space $\CX / \CR$ a unique quotient manifold structure making the canonical surjection $\pi : \CX \ra \CX / \CR$ a submersion is the following: the graph $\CG$ of the relation is a closed submanifold in $\CX \times \CX$ and the first projection $pr_1 : \CG \ra \CX$ is a submersion.
+A classical necessary and sufficient condition to define on the quotient space $\CX / \CR$ a unique quotient manifold structure making the canonical surjection $\pi : \CX \ra \CX / \CR$ a submersion is the following: the graph $\CG$ of the relation is an \thirdrev{embedded}{Remark 33.
+No need for $\CG$ to be closed here.} submanifold in $\CX \times \CX$ and the first projection $\mathrm{pr}_1 : \CG \ra \CX$ is a submersion (See~\cite[Th.3.5.25]{AMR}).